jefdewitt/jekyll_portfolio/_posts/opinion/2017-12-17-cringing-over-posts.md

 ## JavaScript

 Nearly a year ago I wrote that 2017 was my year to focus on JavaScript.
 You know, try to master more nuanced aspects of it.
-I'd used it for a couple years without ever feeling like I understood more than the basics I need to to do my job.
+I'd used it for a couple years without ever feeling like I understood more than the basics I needed to do my job.
 And boy, I found out I was only too right.

 Earlier this year, in a job interview, I was asked to rate my JavaScript skills on a scale to 5, and I naively said I was a 2.5, but a _solid_ 2.5.
 Now, if I were honest I'd have to say was 2.5 on a *10* point scale.